Court Records History

-- Records for Spotsylvania Superior Court of Law and Chancery are located in Fredericksburg because the court sat in the Fredericksburg courthouse, not in the Spotsylvania County courthouse.
-Consequently, this Court is often referred to as the Fredericksburg Superior Court of Law and Chancery.
-The Court Order Book for the period shows the last reference to Law and Chancery appearing in the May 1850 court term.
+- Records for Spotsylvania Superior Court of Law and Chancery are located in Fredericksburg because the court sat in the Fredericksburg Court House, not in the Spotsylvania County Court House.
+Consequently, this Court was often referred to as the Fredericksburg Superior Court of Law and Chancery.
+The Court Order Book for the period shows the last reference to Law and Chancery appearing in the May, 1850 court term.

 Circuit Court for Spotsylvania County (1852-1875)

 Circuit Courts, established in 1852, were held twice a year in each county and were presided over by a judge riding a circuit from county to county.1

 - Records for Spotsylvania County Circuit Court through 1875 are located in Fredericksburg because that court sat in the Fredericksburg Court House (not in the Spotsylvania County Court House) until Fredericksburg was granted its own separate Circuit Court in 1875.
 From that date onward, Spotsylvania County Circuit Court convened at the Spotsylvania County Court House and its records from that date were kept there.
 The first reference to Spotsylvania County Circuit Court appeared in an Order Book containing proceedings of 16 August 1850.